Arne Carlson: Early years, education and family

 Born in New York City, Carlson is the son of Swedish immigrants from Gothenburg and Visby.
 He attended New York City public schools P.S.
 36 and DeWitt Clinton High School in the Bronx before gaining a scholarship to attend The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut.
 He earned a Bachelor of Arts degree in history from Williams College in 1957 before taking graduate courses at the University of Minnesota.

 Career

 Early career

+Immediately after college, Carlson served as a claims adjuster, an experience he drew upon as state auditor.

 Carlson served one term on the Minneapolis City Council from 1965 to 1967, and was the Republican nominee for mayor in 1967, losing to Democratic-Farmer-Labor incumbent Arthur Naftalin.
 He was a member of the Minnesota House of Representatives from 1971 to 1979.
 In 1978, he ran for and was elected state auditor.
 He was reelected in 1982 and 1986.
 As state auditor, Carlson worked to create uniform accounting for cities, counties, townships, and special districts, making Minnesota a leader in uniform accounting.
-He also overhauled the state's multi-billion-dollar pension investment portfolio to allow private sector management, which significantly improved the rate of return.
+He attempted to turn the state budget deficit into a surplus, using vetoes to limit spending.
+He also overhauled the state's multi-billion-dollar pension investment portfolio to allow private sector management.